DJ Aqeel

 DJ Aqeel (born Aqeel Ali) is an Indian DJ and composer.

 Biography

 Family

-Aqeel married Farah Khan Ali, who is the daughter of actor Sanjay Khan, and is the sister of the Bollywood actor Zayed Khan, in 1999.
-The couple have two children.
+Aqeel married Farah Khan, who is the daughter of actor Sanjay Khan, and elder sister of Sussanne Khan and Bollywood actor Zayed Khan, in 1999.
+The couple has two children.

 Nightclubs owned

 He used to own the Hype Nightclub in Atria Mall in Worli, Mumbai, also in Delhi's Hotel Shangri-La and in Ludhiana known as Urban Hara (Hype).